- 24 credits of coursework (14 credits in approved Intellectual Property courses)

 - Research Track: Intellectual Property Writing Seminar and completion of a 30 page research paper

 - Practical Skills Track: Externship in relevant business, firm, or government office

 - More information

-- Intellectual Property Licensing
+- Program on Information Justice and Intellectual Property

-- International and Comparative Intellectual Property
+- Glushko-Samuelson Intellectual Property Law Clinic

 American University Washington College of Law (AUWCL) offers a unique Master of Laws degree (LL.M.) in Intellectual Property through one of the world’s leading centers for the study of intellectual property and information law.
 Applications are now being accepted for Information Justice Fellowships – a merit scholarship, internship and mentoring program for outstanding candidates.

 Outstanding applicants may qualify for the Information Justice Fellowship, which includes tuition support for up to half of the required credits, as well as mentoring and the opportunity to organize an event relevant to one's area of specialization.